 Random Number Vulnerability

 This threat occurs when a hacker can accurately guess the generated random number by the smart contract.
-As a result, the attacker can access all the details and data stored on the smart contract.
+As a result, the attacker can access all the details and data stored on the Near smart contract.

 Smart contracts are the driving power of all platforms and products using blockchain technology, so their security and constant auditing are undoubtedly one of the priorities of digital society.
 Due to Near smart contract audits, companies can quickly identify potential flaws and vulnerabilities of the written code and fix them before the app’s or product’s launch to avoid future security exploits and data leakage.